-If Elders is in a position to release the personal information we will do so within a reasonable time after receiving your request and in the manner requested by you, if it is reasonable and practicable for us to do so.
+If Elders is in a position to release information we will do so within a reasonable time after receiving your request and in the manner requested by you, if it is reasonable and practicable for us to do so.
 We may charge a reasonable fee for giving access to the information.

 APP 13 – Correction of personal information

-If Elders determines that personal information we hold on you is inaccurate, out of date, incomplete, irrelevant or misleading, or you request us to correct the information, we will take all such steps as are reasonable in the circumstances to correct the information we hold, after considering the reason why we hold the information, and to make sure it is accurate, up to date, complete, relevant and not misleading.
+If Elders determines that personal information, credit information, or credit eligibility information we hold on you is inaccurate, out of date, incomplete, irrelevant or misleading, or you request us to correct the information, we will take all such steps as are reasonable in the circumstances to correct the information we hold, after considering the reason why we hold the information, and to make sure it is accurate, up to date, complete, relevant and not misleading.
 If we had disclosed the original information to a third party or you request us to advise another party we will take all reasonable steps to update that other party unless it is impracticable or unlawful to do so.

 If we refuse to update or correct the information held, we will provide you with the reasons why, how you can complain about our refusal and any other matter we may be required to advise you about in the circumstances.
-If we have refused to update personal information held, you may request we associate a statement from you, with the information held, that you believe that the information held is inaccurate, out of date, incomplete, irrelevant or misleading.
+If we have refused to update information held, you may request we associate a statement from you, with the information held, that you believe that the information held is inaccurate, out of date, incomplete, irrelevant or misleading.
 We will then take all reasonable steps under the circumstances to associate any such statement.

-If Elders receives a request from you to update personal information held by us we will respond to that request within a reasonable period of time after receiving the request.
+If Elders receives a request from you to update information held by us we will respond to that request within a reasonable period of time after receiving the request.
 Elders will not charge for your request, the correction of information, or associating a statement.

 Elders will ensure your claims are investigated and a formal response will be provided to you, within a reasonable time, considering the circumstances of your claims.
 If any corrective action is determined to be required, as a result of that investigation, Elders will take all reasonable steps to rectify the situation and advise you of such, again within a reasonable time considering the circumstances.